Difegue/LANraragi/tools/Documentation/basic-operations/archives.md

 ![Reader Options](../.gitbook/assets/reader_options.png)

-If automatic bookmarking is enabled, when you close and reopen the archive, it'll show you the page you last stopped at.
+If "Progression Tracking" is enabled, when you close and reopen the archive, it'll show you the page you last stopped at.

 ## Non-Web Reader \(Third-Party applications\)